mmore500/waves/blog/_posts/2020-07-31-mabe-genomes.md

       - Everything in the changelog will be values that aren’t in the parent genome, that have either been inserted or changed in the current genome through mutations.
     - **Offset map: ordered map**
       - We use the offset map for all keys that are not in the changelog.
 The key represents a position in the current genome.
 The value is the offset (how much that position has shifted from the parent genome to the current genome).
+      - The offset map can be viewed in ranges, where keys between key A and B have the offset of key A (the lower bound).
       - When a key x isn’t in the changelog, we find the closest key in the offset map and subtract its offset from x to get the position in the parent.
 We can then access the correct value in the parent.
+      - The offset map will always begin with a single key-value pair (0,0) to indicate that all positions 0 onward have not been shifted/offsetted yet.

     <img align="left" src="https://github.com/uma-sethuraman/waves/blob/umasethuraman-blogpost/assets/uma-sethuraman/ChangeloggingDataStructures.png">
     <p>&nbsp<p>